Peace Monuments

 Date? - Peace Rock Garden & Arboretum, Fayetteville, Arkansas (USA).
 Click here for set of photos from the "OMNI Peace Garden Tour 2007."
 OMNI is Omni Center for Peace, Justice & Ecology.
 Click here for a list of privately owned peace gardens on the 2008 tour.

-Future - Beacon of Peace & Hope, Arkansas Inland Marine Museum (AIMM), North Little Rock, Arkansas (USA).
+November 5, 2011 - Beacon of Peace & Hope, Arkansas Inland Marine Museum (AIMM), North Little Rock, Arkansas (USA).
 36-foot beacon projeting two lights at night: One for peace & one for hope.
 A project of Women's Action for New Directions (WAND).
-A groundbreaking ceremony has already taken place, and construction started at the end of April 2009.
+Construction started at the end of April 2009.